 - Careers Service: see the 'Confidentiality' section in their Privacy statement and user terms.

 - Disability Services may need to share your information with other University staff and external bodies, in order to make ‘reasonable adjustments’ and to support you effectively.
 If you have a Study Support Plan, this will be shared with staff in your faculty and with academic staff involved in your teaching and assessment.
 If applicable, some information from your Study Support Plan may also be shared with Library Services and the Examinations Office.
 Disability Services participates in On Track meetings (see above).

 - The Student Counselling Service is a confidential service that abides by the British Association for Counselling and Psychotherapy's Ethical Framework for the Counselling Professions

-- The Students' Heath Service is an NHS service and follows separate guidelines relating to medical information and clinical records.
+- The Students' Health Service is an NHS service and follows separate guidelines relating to medical information and clinical records.
 All consultations are confidential.
 Information will not be given to University staff, parents or anyone else without your permission.
 However, information may be shared with other clinical and support staff involved in your care.
 They participate in On Track meetings (see above).

-- Student Visa Services: See the 'About our Student Visa Advisers' section in their Statement of service.
+- Student Visas: see the 'About our Student Visa Advisers' section in their statement of service.

 - Student Funding Office (SFO): the SFO may request supporting documentation from your school to support your application for financial assistance.
 The Confidentiality Statement on the application form will explain what information they need.